Local-Style Spicy Garlic Edamame

 The Umami Upgrade.

-For an even stickier, deeper glaze, stir 1 tablespoon of oyster sauce into your soy sauce mixture before adding it to the pan.
-It is a classic Chinese-Hawaiian household trick.
+For a deeper, even stickier glaze, stir 1 tablespoon of oyster sauce into your shoyu mixture before adding it to the pan.
+This is a common trick in Chinese-Hawaiian households.

-If cooking for kids, simply omit the Sambal Oelek.
-The garlic, sweet soy sauce, and sesame profile stands beautifully on its own.
+If cooking for kids or those sensitive to spice, simply omit the Sambal Oelek.
+The garlic, sweet shoyu, and sesame flavor profile is spectacular on its own.

 From Cook Hawaiian in America.